 where [A] is held/possessed/worn/eaten/injected/smoked/etc. For example, armour is usually:

 - Only when worn (3L): The benefits and weaknesses of this armour are lost when it is recharging or not worn.
 (Common, Inconvenient).

 If that suit of armour had a base cost of (20R/16L) taking it as stuff is massively beneficial to the character, since the cost is only (4R/3L).
 The 3L does not apply to the internal cost of the stuff, but to the overall ability.
 Important objects that do not give the character an ability can usually be noted in the background of the character or in their Aspects.

-Armour provides protection against stress and consequences for the wearer.
-Armour is defined by a precis to <onlyinclude> in other pages, a longer description with images, Coverage, Damage Resistance, Weaknesses, and Trade Offs.
+Armour provides protection against stress for the wearer - usually physical stress.
+The PS slots add to the PS of the wearer.
+Armour often has damage resistance, and may be powered and enhanced to augment the wearer.
+(See Armour for more details.)
 Unless it is part of your Aspects (e.g., Police Officer) it may be difficult to gain access to armour.
 If powered, it may come with bonuses to some approaches (especially Forceful and Quick) as well as damage resistence and a stress pool.